Timeline of the Syrian civil war (2021): February

 On 1 February, an IS IED was activated against an SDF vehicle in central Al-Raqqah.
 One fighter was killed and another was wounded.

 In February, IS operatives fired at an SDF fighter in the Al-Basira area, about 25 km southeast of Deir ez-Zor.
 The fighter was killed.
 In addition, a member of the SDF civilian council in the Al-Basira area was targeted by machine gun fire about 15 km north of Al-Mayadeen.
 He was killed.

 On 2 February, a truce between SDF forces and government forces lifted a three-week SDF siege of government-held neighbourhoods in Kurdish-controlled Hasaka and Qamishli.
 The same day as reported that the Syrian government announced that any man (including displaced people) who did not do military service before the age of 43 must pay $8,000 or lose their property without notice or any right to appeal.

 On 3 February, SOHT reported that a Turkish soldier died of wounds sustained in an attack on 31 January by unnamed gunmen.
 Also on 3 February, IS launched an attack on Syrian forces in Hama province, killing 19 regime personnel including 11 fighters of the Iranian-backed Baqir Brigade according to SOHR.
 Since March 2019, the death toll of regime personnel and allied militia forces as a result of IS attacks has now reached at least 1,200, the Observatory reported.

 A suspected IS VIED targeted a pro-government checkpoint near the Al-Maleha area, south of Deir Ez Zor.
 The attack left over 10 members of Liwa Al-Quds and the Syrian Army's 17th division dead and others wounded.
 Exchange of heavy fire was also reported between the IS members and regime fighters.
 Separately, the SDF disclosed that during operations this week, it had apprehended four suspected members of the Islamic State (IS) in Deir al-Zor and Hasakah provinces of Syria.

 Also on 3 February, airstrikes by Israel.
 An official speaking on the condition of anonymity maintained that the Israeli missiles were launched from over the Golan Heights, without disclosing what the actual target was.
-No casualties were recorded during the attack, only material damages were said to have been caused, according to the JPost.
+No casualties were recorded during the attack, only material damages were said to have been caused, according to The Jerusalem Post.
 However, the SANA state news agency cited a military source who maintained that the Syrian anti-air defenses were able to intercept most of the Israeli missiles.
 An SDF intelligence operative was targeted by gunfire in the Diban area, about 5 km east of Al-Mayadeen.
 He was killed.

-On 4 February, according to SOHR, a Turkish officer was killed while he was dismantling an IED which was intended to detonate at the entrance to the headquarters of “al-Hamza Division".
+On 4 February, according to SOHR, a Turkish officer was killed while he was dismantling an IED that was intended to detonate at the entrance to the headquarters of "al-Hamza Division".
 The same day was also reported that IS operatives attacked Syrian army positions near the Al-Taym oil field, leaving 3 special forces of the Syrian army and air force dead.